8 Most Destructive Floods in the Denver Region’s History

 This flood set records in both El Dorado Springs and Morrison.
 Over four inches of rain fell in El Dorado Springs.
 The US Army Corps of Engineers noted in August 1969:

 Despite its normally dry climate, the Denver region is susceptible to extreme flooding.
-Our history and present day exemplify the destructive nature of flooding in the region.
-Loss of life and property damage are just some of the negative consequences of mother nature’s wrath.
-But, destruction can be limited and prevented through proper flood control activities.
+Our history and present-day exemplify the destructive nature of flooding in the region.
+Loss of life and property damage are just some of the negative consequences of Mother Nature’s wrath, we are not immune to natural disasters in Denver.
+However, destruction can be limited and prevented through proper flood control activities.
 The Flood Control District was founded with that mission.
-And the mission of protecting people, property and the environment still exemplifies our work today.
+And the mission of protecting people, their property, and the environment still exemplifies our work today.

 Back to Blog